 A marketing case study is a great way to show off your business’s expertise in the field.
-It can also be used as an example of how another company should approach its own marketing efforts.
-In order for your case study to be successful, you have to take some time and put thought into it before you publish it.
+It can also be used as real-life context of how another company should approach its own marketing efforts.
+In order for your case study to be successful, you have to take some time and apply both theoretical frameworks and methods before you publish it.

-This blog post will discuss what goes into a good marketing case study and give tips on how to create one that is sure to impress!
+This blog post will discuss what goes into a good marketing case study and provide in-depth tips on how to create one that’s sure to impress — grounded in both existing knowledge and theory development from the social sciences and business research.

 Table of Contents